NamesLulz/PHP-Twitch-Bot/README.md

 !quit (makes the bot disconnect & goes back to the console)

 !exit (disconnects the bot & closes the console (check the console to fully close the bot))

+#Features
+The bot isn't really different from any other bot.

+Has a configuration which can be modified inside or outside of the console.

+Has an auto-save feature.

+And it's a bot.